burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * Any modification changes the structure of data types.
 * Any modification changes the structure of the logic of the function.
 The underlying reason is that data is located in the lowest level of hierarchical calls.

-To best of knowledge of one of the authors (Konstantin Burlachenko) basic concepts of OOP was strongly born in 1966 by Tony Hoare, even though the first thinking about this may be from 1950-1960.
-In 1966 by Tony Hoare gave lectures on sharing records and proposed:
+To the best of my knowledge of one of the authors (Konstantin Burlachenko) basic concepts of OOP were strongly born in 1966 by Tony Hoare, even though the first thinking about this may be from 1950-1960.
+In 1966 Tony Hoare gave lectures on sharing records and proposed:

 1) Select actions on data and use an add-on to modify data.
 This has been called **encapsulation.**
 2) To modify software entities, if possible, use an add-on over existing entities.
 It's been called **inheritance.**
 3) T.Hoare proposed to make the interaction in the program of objects the same as in the real world and singled out:

     * **accessory interaction**, which is like reading the characteristics of an object.
 This type of interaction is sometimes called **static** in programming languages.
-    * **event interaction**, which is interaction associated with a change in the state of an object.
+    * **event interaction**, which is an interaction associated with a change in the state of an object.
 This type of interaction is called dynamic.

-Next, there are several another concepts which has been formalized during born of OOP:
+Next, there are several other concepts which have been formalized during born of OOP:

 * An *object* is a concrete implementation of an abstract type that has the characteristics of state, behavior, and identity.
-* The *behavior* os a description of an object in terms of changing its state and the transmission of messages in the process of exposure to or under the influence of other objects.
+* The *behavior* is a description of an object in terms of changing its state and the transmission of messages in the process of exposure to or under the influence of other objects.
 * The *individuality* is the essence of an object that distinguishes it from other objects

 **Relationships between objects:**

 * *Relationship of use* or *Delegation*.
-An object can play the role of influence, performance, mediation.
+An object can play the role of influence, performance, and mediation.
 * *Inclusion.* An object can be composed of other objects:
-    * *Aggregation by reference* -  situation when object reference to parts.
+    * *Aggregation by reference* -  a situation when object reference to parts.
-    * *Composition* - situation when object consist of parts.
+    * *Composition* - situation when an object consists of parts.

 **Categories of objects in OOP:**